Our alumni are working in the industry. Here are some highlights of a few of them:

 Naomi (Rogers) Murden (2011) lives and works in L.A..
 She has created the YouTube channel “WHATSHERNAME” and has worked as an actor/creator for the Imagination Machine in Orange County.
 You can see her video with her new group Dame Squad at: https://www.youtube.com/watch?v=7xvaWZhpykU.
 She has appeared with Looseleaf Theatre Co. in The Comedy of Errors (Nell) and As You Like It (Audrey).

 Nicole (Salimbeni) Schlitt (2014) spends her days working for Disneyland in a technical capacity, and when not there she is a resident artist with The Chance Theater.
-She worked as the stage manager for Looseleaf’s production of The Merchant of Venice (2015).
+She worked as the stage manager for Looseleaf’s production of The Merchant of Venice (2015) and Two Gentlemen of Verona (2017).

 Jacob Schott (2015) moved to NY right after graduation.
 He is a member of InViolet Theater Company where directs, acts, and produces work focused on empowering actors and emerging writers.
 He is a co-founder of the Improv group The Downtowners.
-His day job is Operations Manager at Culture Project Theater which focuses on giving voice to the marginalized and shining a spotlight on injustice. www.jacobpeterschott.com
+He also directed Turbulence for Network Theatre Company's one-act festival.
+His "day jobs" have included Operations Manager at Culture Project Theater, audition monitor for Actor's Equity, and assistant company manager for the Bard Summer Arts Festival (2017).
+He is currently working for the Schubert organization as an assistant producer on their upcoming off-Broadwary production of Goldstein the Musical at The New World Stages. www.jacobpeterschott.com

 Nicholas Scutti (2014) s in Chicago working in improvisation for the improvisational comedy company, The PSATs, and is writing for the online show Every Other Week Or So with Brittany Handler.
 In 2016 he penned the San Diego Fringe Festival play Ozombie bin Laden: in 3-D!